cygig/MCUVoltage/readme.md

 ## ADCL & ADHL
 ![](extras/ADCL_&_ADCH.jpg)

 Now that the conversion has ended, we can retrieve our results from the ADCL and ADHL registers.
-You might have noticed that all the registers so far are eight bits wide, and the ATmega328P ADC has a resolution of 10 bits, which is why the result needs to be stored in two separate register.
+You might have noticed that all the registers so far are eight bits wide, and the ATmega328P ADC has a resolution of 10 bits, which is why the result needs to be stored in two separate registers.

 The datasheet states that you need to **read ADHL last!**